royaloperahouse/stream-tv-app/docs/README.md

 ## Documentation

-Please see [the documentation page](docs.md) for how to generate these docs.s
+Please see [the documentation page](docs.md) for how to generate these docs.

 ## Testing